-These bunny molds are easily available from good kitchen shops in large, medium and small sizes.
+To make these Marshmallow bunnies you will need molds.
+These bunny molds are easily available from good kitchen shops or online in large, medium and small sizes.

-After oiling the molds ( and the instructions that come with the molds specifically says not to oil but I am yet to find someone who can remove the marshmallow without oiling so ignore that) I make a simple marshmallow recipe adapted from the Womens Weekly Cookbook.
+After making one quantity of marshmallow, lightly oil the molds (the instructions that come with the molds specifically says not to oil but I am yet to find someone who can remove the marshmallow without oiling so ignore that).

 The bunnies will remove easily (if you remembered to oil the molds!) by holding the mold in one hand and picking up the exposed marshmallow on the tips of your fingers.
 A very sticky job, indeed!